wp-plugins/notiifyd/readme.txt

 == Description ==

 Notiifyd allows you to add beautiful, configurable (sticky) notices to your WP installation in seconds.
-Notiifyd is equipped with a color picker for easy background and text coloring as well as a selection of awesome Google fonts - guaranteed to bring life to your notices and get you noticed!

 == Features ==